 - Check the latest weather conditions before heading out.
 Keep in mind that weather conditions where you are may be different than the conditions where you are going.

-Allow plenty of time for travel to work/school, and significantly reduce your speed on roadways.
-According to the North Carolina Department of Transportation, excessive speed is the number one cause of crashes in winter weather.
+- Allow plenty of time for travel to work/school, and significantly reduce your speed on roadways.
+Consider these winter weather driving tips from the North Carolina Department of Transportation.

 Visit the National Weather Service for the latest forecast in your area.